MuratAyar/Flask-Gambling-Web-App/README.md

 No user-configurable parameters.
 The configuration involves installing the required dependencies and setting up the environment.

 ## API Reference
 This project on external APIs.
 Flask's Strip Extension and G-mail API Password is necessary.
 You neep to get an Gmail and Strip keys.
+And edit the file instances/setting.py accordingly.